astropenguin/azely/README.md

 # Azely
-:penguin: Calculate azimuth/elevation of astronomical objects
+:penguin: Python package for calculation and plotting of astronomical object's azimuth/elevation